 - You should look for migrating before June 2020 from older Magento versions;

-- Think about a front-end redesign as long as you are doing heavy lifting on your store;
+- Think about a front-end redesign as long as you are doing the heavy lifting on your store;

 - If you don’t want additional stress with maintaining the store up to date (Magento 2 gets updated quite often), look for a maintenance plan;